SihanoukVille, Cambodia

 Language

 Khmer is the language of Cambodia.
-Some of the people older than 45 can speak some French.
-Most all the students here learn English.
-Most all of the tourist places you will find in SihanoukVille have some English speakers.
-Several foreigners have businesses here from over 40 different countries, speaking their native languages.
+Some of the people older than 65 can speak some French.
+Most all the students here learn English (and now Chinese).
+Most all of the tourist places you will find in SihanoukVille have some English speakers (except the Chinese owned places).
+Several foreigners have businesses here from over 80 10 different countries, speaking their native languages.
 Tourism is still new to Cambodia, so you might like to try using some Khmer words such as "Please" and "Thank You" and you should be pleased by the response.